ASHIQ403/sandbox/CONTRIBUTING.md

 ### A few guidelines for contributing:

-- Before submitting a PR, make sure your code is well-structured and, if possible, includes tests or usage examples.
 - If you're proposing a larger feature or significant change, consider opening an issue first to discuss the idea.
 - Keep your code clean and consistent with the project's style.